tyannellis/ElectionAnalysis/README.md

 # Election Analysis
 ## Overview of Election Analysis
-The purpose of this election analysis audit was to use python to report the election results of U.S congressional precint in Colorado for an election commission employee.
-I was tasked with showing the total number of votes cast,the breakout of votes by county and candidate, the winner of the election, and the county with the most votes.
+The purpose of this election analysis audit was to use python to report the election results of U.S congressional precinct in Colorado for an election commission employee.
+I was tasked with showing the total number of votes cast, the breakout of votes by county and candidate, the winner of the election, and the county with the most votes.

 ## Election-Audit Results